2018 United States House of Representatives elections in Nevada: Overview

+Statewide

+By district

 Results of the 2018 United States House of Representatives elections in Nevada by district:

 District 1

 Nevada's 1st congressional district occupies the southeastern half of Nevada's largest city, Las Vegas, as well as parts of North Las Vegas and parts of unincorporated Clark County.
-The incumbent is Democrat Dina Titus, who has represented the district since 2013 and previously represented the 3rd district from 2009 to 2011.
-She was reelected to a third term with 62% of the vote in 2016.
+Incumbent Democrat Dina Titus, who had represented the district since 2013 and previously represented the 3rd district from 2009 to 2011, ran for re-election.
+She was re-elected with 62% of the vote in 2016, and the district had a PVI of D+15.